Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 At Temple Hill, English is taught through a range of exciting stimuli which include books, film clips, artefacts, visitors and real-life experiences supported by the Power of Reading programme.

 Reading is a fundamental part of everything we do at Temple Hill; we follow a book-based cross curricular learning model across the school, and this ensures that all children are fully engaged in reading.
 Linking all aspects of the curriculum to a focus text really develops children’s understanding of the text and allows them to learn new concepts in context.
 When children start Temple Hill, their reading is assessed using the RWI Phonics Programme.
 RWI Phonics taught from Nursery to Year 2; this ensures all children begin their reading journey with the right foundations.
 All children are exposed to high quality texts across the curriculum and reading skills are taught explicitly in KS1 and KS2 by focusing on the national curriculum reading domains; decoding, retrieval, summarising, inferring, predicting, meaning, language and comparing.
 Alongside the explicitly taught reading domains, teachers encourage children to think like a reader and discuss their preferences, likes and dislikes.
 Reading for pleasure is a cornerstone of our approach, with a well-stocked and well organised book area in every classroom.
+When choosing books, teachers ensure the children’s interests, backgrounds and experiences are all catered for; for example, selecting texts that contain positive white male role models or texts based around one of the many cultures and nationalities represented in our school.
 The high profile of reading in school is further enhanced by 'Drop Everything and Read’ every Friday as well as the use of Accelerated Reader, PiXL and Lexia which all year groups have access to.

 In writing, we strive to equip children to develop a rich vocabulary which can help them bring their ideas and writing to life.
 Basic skills and non-negotiables underpin writing in all areas of the curriculum.
 It is an expectation that all teachers model the writing process and demonstrate the ambitious high standards that are expected of all children.
 Every child is encouraged to let their imagination and personality shine through in their writing.
 Where possible we ensure that our children write for a purpose, whether that be a letter to a local politician or an article for our school newsletter.
 Writing is regularly published and celebrated at Temple Hill on our Writing Blog and school Facebook page.